LLNL/sundials/doc/idas/guide/source/Usage/SIM.rst

 prototypes.

 The following is a summary of the usage of this module and describes the sequence of calls in the user main program.
-Steps that are changed from the user main program presented in :numref:`IDAS.Usage.SIM.skeleton_sim` are bolded.
+Steps that are unchanged from the user main program presented in :numref:`IDAS.Usage.SIM.skeleton_sim` are grayed out and new or modified steps are in bold.

-#.
-Initialize parallel or multi-threaded environment
+#. :silver:`Initialize parallel or multi-threaded environment`

-#.
-Create the vector of initial values
+#. :silver:`Create the vector of initial values`

-#.
-Create matrix object
+#. :silver:`Create matrix object`

 #. **Create linear solver object**